RockefellerArchiveCenter/DTeamDocs/mission.md

-# Rockefeller Archive Center Digital Program Mission
+# Rockefeller Archive Center Digital Strategies Mission

-The Digital Program facilitates broad and equitable access to and responsible preservation of materials in the RAC's custody by providing technical leadership and expertise to staff in all program areas.
-We further our work and the archival profession by taking a collaborative, transparent, and standards-based approach, contributing to open-source systems and communities.
-We engage researchers and staff to understand their needs, prioritize solutions, and produce high-quality and useful tools and services.
+The Digital Strategies team leads the ethical application of technology in all aspects of the RAC's work by connecting people to systems and expertise.
+We develop, implement, and maintain the organization’s archival systems and digital infrastructure; build capacity through training designed to empower our colleagues; center user perspectives to continually improve the usability and accessibility of our systems and collections; and participate in professional communities to further our work and the archival profession.